statuc30721/eks_class06_aws_arma/kc-deployment/keycloak-deployment-notes.md

 docker build -t <image-name> .
 ```

-[NOTE] On a ARM64 based system (e.g. MacOS) you will need to use buildx if using Docker.
+[NOTE] On an ARM64 based system (e.g. MacOS) you will need to use buildx if using Docker.

 ```
 docker buildx build . --platform=linux/amd64 -t  class06/postgresql-demo:latest --load